hexadigitall/hexadigitall-website/WORK_COMPLETION_REPORT.md

-# 🎉 Work Completion Report - HexaDigitall Website
+# 🎉 Work Completion Report - Hexadigitall Website

 ## ✅ ALL CRITICAL TASKS COMPLETED!

-This report summarizes the completion of all remaining critical tasks for the HexaDigitall website improvements.
+This report summarizes the completion of all remaining critical tasks for the Hexadigitall website improvements.

 ---